opensearch-project/documentation-website/_ml-commons-plugin/gpu-acceleration.md

 # Install Neuron PyTorch
 pip install torch-neuron torchvision
-# If need to trace neuron model, install torch neuron with this command
+# If you need to trace the neuron model, install torch neuron with this command
 # pip install torch-neuron neuron-cc[tensorflow] "protobuf<4" torchvision

 # If you need to run the trace neuron model, install transformers for tracing Huggingface model.